semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 **Histogram chart** helps grouping numeric data for comparison by quantitative indicators.
 It shows the distribution of values.

-Use histogram when you need to display the distribution of data sets by groups (e.g., quantitative ranges).
+Use histogram when you need to display the distribution of data sets by groups (for example, quantitative ranges).

 **Important points to keep in mind when presenting data as a histogram:**

 - Always start the Y-axis from zero.
 - The axes should be clear to the user from the chart name.
-However, in cases where the chart name is not enough, you can denote the axes.
+However, in cases where the chart name isn’t enough, you can denote the axes.
 - Don't use too many colors to represent categories.
 One color or shades of one color is enough.
 However, you can always highlight a category if necessary.
 - You can place histogram bars horizontally if the range names are long and there are many ranges.